doriancheminade/webProject_splitWise/README.md

 # webProject_splitWise
 university project: using the MEAN stack to implement a web site that offers the same services as www.splitwise.com

-mongodb server version must be 3.2.0 or higher
+mongodb server version must be 3.2.0 angular, angular-route, angular-resource and angular-bootstrap are needed